What Thinking OS Does

 It enforces the guardrails your lawyers have already approved.

-For every governed request, it returns approve, refuse, or route for supervision, plus a sealed decision artifact.
+For every governed request, it returns approve, refuse, or route for supervised override, plus a sealed decision artifact.

 Thinking OS™ is a governance control.
 It does not provide legal advice, predict case outcomes, or replace attorney judgement.